strimzi/proposals/090-add-connect-to-test-container.md

         public StrimziConnectClusterBuilder withKafkaVersion(String kafkaVersion) { }

         /**
-         * Whether to include the FileStream connectors.
+         * Disable the FileStreams connectors.
-         * If not called, the FileStream connectors are enabled.
+         * If not called, the FileSteams connectors are added to plugin.path.
          *
-         * @param includeFileConnectors Use false to not include the FileStream connectors
-         * @return the current instance of {@code StrimziConnectClusterBuilder} for method chaining */ public StrimziConnectClusterBuilder withIncludeFileConnectors(boolean includeFileConnectors) { }
+         * @return the current instance of {@code StrimziConnectClusterBuilder} for method chaining */ public StrimziConnectClusterBuilder withoutFileConnectors() { }

         /**
-         * Specifies the group.id of the Connect cluster.
+         * Specify the group.id of the Connect cluster.
          *
          * @param groupId the group id
          * @return the current instance of {@code StrimziConnectClusterBuilder} for method chaining